vaishnavi68/Linux_Server_Configuration_project/README.md

    Open puttygen and load the `test.pem` to genarate private key and click on `save privatekey`

-   It is saved as privatekey.ppk
+   It is saved as pk.ppk

    Now open putty by selecting auth in ssh and load `privatekey` with static IP: 13.232.124.144 port:2200